kvrhdn/tfe-run/README.md

     # The type of run, allowed options are 'plan', 'apply' and 'destroy'.
     type: apply

+    # An optional list of resource addresses to target.
+Should be a list of
+    # strings separated by new lines.
+    #
+    # For more information about resource targeting, check https://www.terraform.io/docs/commands/plan.html#resource-targeting
+    targets: |
+        resource.name

     # Whether we should wait for the plan or run to be applied.
 This will block
     # until the run is finished.
     wait-for-completion: true